julianchurchill/text-adventure/README.md

 2.0
 ---

+- [FEATURE] Exits have consistent colours for direction hints - e.g. all North are green.
+  - The exits are also ordered consistently.

 - [BUG] Double blank line after item actions - clarify need for '\n\n' in Presenter.enact()
   - [FIX] Lots of text presentation newline issues fixed across presenter, activity and change location description item action.